Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Network Parameters
 ~~~~~~~~~~~~~~~~~~

-The SOC Telemetry data originates from the SOC browser running on the analyst workstation.
-The domain being accessed from the SOC browser is ``www.googletagmanager.com``.
+The SOC Telemetry data originates from the :ref:`soc` browser running on the analyst workstation.
+The domain being accessed from the :ref:`soc` browser is ``www.googletagmanager.com``.

 The telemetry data is sent using TLS encryption.